Updated December 23rd, 2021

-It’s the new house on the block in Ballard, despite actually being the oldest house on the block.
-San Fermo is located inside the shell of a historic home, preserved since the 1800’s and sandwiched on the main drag in between a trendy gelato shop and an art gallery.
-Like any good old colonial home, there’s a vine-covered, tree-shaded wraparound porch—and it’s exactly where you should be doing your appetizer eating and wine drinking.
-On the inside, it has a dimly-lit, vibey swagger that’s perfect for catching up with said friend over strong brown liquor cocktails and big bowls of pasta.
+Ambience is (almost) everything with this Italian restaurant on Ballard Ave.
+It’s located inside the rickety shell of a historic home, preserved since the 1800s and sandwiched on the main drag among the art galleries, boutiques, and Patagonia store.
+Like any good old colonial home, there’s a vine-covered, tree-shaded wraparound porch—and it’s exactly where you should be eating appetizers and drinking wine.
+On the inside, it has a dimly-lit, shiplap-enveloped swagger that’s perfect for a romantic outing over smoky brown liquor cocktails and big bowls of pasta.

-Speaking of, the homemade pastas are all worthy of your time and stomach real estate, from the spaghetti bolognese to an amatriciana (with tomato, red pepper flakes, and guanciale) that’s easily one of the best we’ve ever had.
+Speaking of, the homemade pastas are all worthy of your time and stomach real estate, from the spaghetti bolognese to a guanciale-studded carbonara that’s easily one of the best we’ve ever had.
 The farinata is another of our favorite things here—it’s a grilled chickpea flatbread served with cold tomato confit, olive oil, and spreadable cheese that tastes like burrata and sunshine.
-For dessert, the pistachio affogato makes us sad we can’t always drop a casual scoop of gelato in our morning coffee.
+For dessert, their affogatos make us sad we can’t always drop a casual scoop of D’Ambrosio gelato in our morning coffee.
+Or can we?

-On a night when the restaurant-experience gods are smiling down upon you, San Fermo easily could be the best new spot in Seattle.
-The setting—in the thick of the Ballard Ave hustle but still charming as hell - is perfect, and the upscale Italian food is exactly what we needed on that street amidst the many Southern cocktail bars and gastropubs.
-The sum of San Fermo’s parts is so great that we easily forgive the minor, infrequent mistakes.
-Plus, their ice cream is still frozen, so they could teach your friend something.
+On a night when the restaurant-experience gods are smiling down upon you, San Fermo easily is one of the best date night spots in Seattle.
+The setting—in the thick of the Ballard Ave. hustle on the outside while serene on the inside—is perfect, and the upscale Italian food is meant for matchmaking.
+The sum of San Fermo’s parts is so great that we easily forgive the minor mistakes.
+Plus, their ice cream is still frozen, so they could teach your friend a thing or two.

-This needs to hit your table.
-It’s a grilled flatbread made with chickpeas and served with tomato confit (a cold tomato sauce) and housemade cagliata, which is what would happen if ricotta and burrata had an illegitimate child and then doused the child in olive oil.
-A bite with all three is the Italian appetizer that you never knew you were going to crave for breakfast the next day.
+This should hit your table.
+It’s a salted grilled flatbread made with chickpeas and served with a sweet tomato confit and housemade cagliata, which is what would happen if ricotta and burrata had a child, and then doused the child in olive oil.
+A bite slathered with both spreads is fantastic, and necessary as the flatbread itself trends on the dryer side.

-Winner.
-This pasta is by far San Fermo’s best, if you can catch it when it’s on the menu.
-With tomato, guanciale, a kick from red pepper flakes, red onion, and a fresh pile of parm on top, this is better than a hug from someone you enjoy hugging.
+With tomato, guanciale, a kick from red pepper flakes, translucent red onion, and a fresh pile of parm on top, this is better than a hug from someone you enjoy hugging.

-This bucatini with guanciale, red onions, leeks, black pepper, and pecorino is stupid good, but the longer it takes for you to eat, the more the butter/oil separates from the sauce, which ends up being more like bucatini alla grease-ia.
+This bucatini with guanciale, red onions, leeks, black pepper, and pecorino is good, but the longer it takes for you to eat, the more the oil separates from the sauce, which ends up being too greasy.